-North Norfolk District Council Environmental Protection Officer - Objection based upon potential noise impacts due to the proximity of the site to the industrial area across the road,
+North Norfolk District Council Environmental Protection Officer - Objection based upon potential noise impacts due to the proximity of the site to the industrial area across the road, no objection on other grounds subject to conditions.

 North Norfolk District Council Housing Strategy and Delivery - No objection in terms of compliance with space standards.
 Advice should be sought from the Council's independent viability assessor due to no affordable housing units being proposed.